 Services

-20+ servicesClaude Code's service layer handles compaction, MCP integration, LSP, analytics, memory extraction, and more.
-These run as background processes alongside the main query loop.
+20+ servicesClaude Code's service layer handles compaction, MCP integration, LSP, analytics, memory extraction, and more — running in parallel with the main query loop.

 Service Overview